khulnasoft-lab/design.khulnasoft.com/contents/content/date-and-time.md

 The absolute format clarifies the precise date and time that something occurred.

 Absolute date and time information can be [localized](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat/DateTimeFormat) to display a user's local date and time or follow the [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) format.
 See the [Guidelines](#Guidelines) section for more information about when dates should be localized, and when they should be shown in ISO 8601.
-  - Localized dates display should use [Mozilla time and date API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat/DateTimeFormat).
-For year, we are using `numeric, ex: 2022`(default) or `2-digit, ex: 02`(when there is an limited space).
-For month, we always use `short, ex: Mar`(the API will auto-adjust to full if the language can't be shortened, such as Chinese).For date we are `2-digit, ex: 01`.
-For time zone we are using `shortOffset, ex: GMT-8`(default) or `long, ex: Pacific Standard Time`(when it is needed in the context).
-To avoid confusing, localized dates display should always display with date, month, year, and the year should be full, as `Jan 03, 2022`, it can be shortened to `Jan 03, 22` or `Jan 03` when space is tight.
-Always show the full date and time data, along with the timezone,`Jan 03, 2022, GMT-8`, in a tooltip if the date is shortened.
+  - Localized datel localized dates display should always display with date, month, year, and the year should be full, as `Jan 03, 2022`, it can be shortened to `Jan 03` when space is tight.
+Always show the full date and time data along with the timezone in a tooltip if the date is shortened such as,  `Jan 03, 2022, GMT-8`.
+   * For year, we are using `numeric, ex: 2022`(default) or `2-digit, ex: 02`(when there is an limited space).
+   * For month, we always use `short, ex: Mar`(the API will auto-adjust to full if the language can't be shortened, such as Chinese).
+   * For date, we are `2-digit, ex: 01`.
+   * For time zone, we are using `shortOffset, ex: GMT-8`(default) or `long, ex: Pacific Standard Time`(when it is needed in the context).
   - ISO 8601 format is displayed `YYYY-MM-DD`.
 Time can also be appended to the end of the date if necessary as `HH:MM:SS`

 ### Relative format